alex-lechner/CarND-PIDControls-P9/README.md

 3. `cmake .. -G "Unix Makefiles" && make` on Windows 10 or `cmake .. && make` on Linux or Mac
 4. `./pid`

-Then the simulator has to be started and *Project 3: Kidnapped Vehicle* has to be selected.
+Then the simulator has to be started and *Project 4: PID Controller* has to be selected.
 When everything is set up the Linux Bash Shell should print:
 ```bash
 Listening to Port 4567
 Connected